 Sponsorship payments can be made by setting up a monthly Direct Debit to the following Australian Bank Account: BSB: 013606 Account: 408682244 Account Name: Ujamaa Foundation Bank: Westpac Please put your name as a reference All donations made by Australian Residents of $2 or more are fully Tax Deductible.

 If you are overseas you can pay for your sponsorship through Paypal by sending funds to: firstname.lastname@example.org

 We also accept annual payments!

-Why do we send our kids to Private English Medium Schools instead of Government Schools?
+Why do our kids go to Private School instead of Government School?